tangshuang/react-tyshemo/README.md

 ```

 Now, you do not need to write a `growAge` method.

-However, the best practice is to create methods, to change state in methods and to invoke methods in components, so that you know where the state changes.
+*However, The best practice is to create methods in store def to change state in methods, and invoke methods in components, so that you know where you change the state.*

 **If not reactive data**